abbreviatedman/react-monorepo/01-intro-to-react/1c-jsx-and-components-lab/directions.md

 ### Setup

-#### Set Up a new Create-React-App Project

-1. Open VS Code and then open your terminal from the menus at the top of the screen under `View > Terminal`, or use the shortcut key **Ctrl+`**.

-2. In Terminal, type `npx create-react-app space-adventure-blog`.
-Here we are naming our project `space-adventure-blog`.
-Wait while a new project is set up...
-It will display "Happy hacking!" when it's done.

-3. Then in Terminal, type `cd space-adventure-blog` to enter the project folder.
+1. **Set Up Your Project:**

+- Open the terminal to the directory with this readme in it--the simplest way to do so is to right-click on the folder in VS Code and select "Open in Integrated Terminal".

+- In the terminal, type `npm create vite .` and hit enter/return.
+The `.` is important--this will create a new Vite project in the current directory.

+- It will warn you that there are files here currently.
+Use the arrow keys and Enter/Return to select "Ignore files and continue".
+This allows us to keep our readme and any data/assets files we have in our new project folder.

+- Choose React and then JavaScript from the following menus, using arrow keys and Enter/Return.

+- Install dependencies by entering `npm install` in the terminal.

+- Run the app by typing `npm run dev` in the terminal.
+This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.

 #### Install Bootstrap

 4. Next, let's import Bootstrap, a front-end framework that provides CSS code to make our project beautiful.
 In Terminal, type `npm i bootstrap@5.2.3`.
 This will install the package into our project.

-#### Start Node Test Server

-5. In Terminal, type `npm start` to start a node test server.
-This should open a new tab in your browser to **localhost:3000**.

 #### Lab Assets

-6. Download a space image of your choice from the internet and move the image file to the `public/` folder in your `create-react-app` project.
+6. Download a space image of your choice from the internet and move the image file to the `public/` folder in your project.
 This way, the image will be accessible to your application.

 ## Import Bootstrap

-7. Then in VS Code, open the **/src/index.js** file and import the Bootstrap CSS by typing the following line `import 'bootstrap/dist/css/bootstrap.css';`, placing it just after the import for ReactDOM and just before our import for **index.css**.
+7. Then in VS Code, open the **/src/main.jsx** file and import the Bootstrap CSS by typing the following line `import 'bootstrap/dist/css/bootstrap.css';`, placing it just after the import for ReactDOM and just before our import for **index.css**.
 This way we can override the Bootstrap styles with our own inside **index.css** if we wish to.

 ## Creating the App Component

-10. Open **/src/App.js**.
-This file is an example component that `create-react-app` starts with.
+10. Open **/src/App.jsx**.
+This file is an example component that React starts with.
 You can delete everything in this file.
 Then, at the top of the file, create a functional component called `App`.
 Finally, export it at the bottom.

 11. Write `<div>Hello Space Adventurers</div>` inside the `return` that is inside the `App` component.

-12. Let's visit the **/src/index.js** file and look at how we are passing our component to ReactDOM to be rendered.
-The line at the top of the file is importing the code from `App.js` so `index.js` has access to the `App` component.
+12. Let's visit the **/src/main.jsx** file and look at how we are passing our component to ReactDOM to be rendered.
+The line at the top of the file is importing the code from `App.jsx` so `main.jsx` has access to the `App` component.

 13. The render method of ReactDOM is being passed our `<App />` component.
 The `<React.StrictMode>` gives us better error reporting by activating additional checks and warnings.

 14. Save your files and visit the browser.
 You should see "Hello Space Adventurers" displayed.

-15. In VS Code, go back to the file **/src/App.js**.
+15. In VS Code, go back to the file **/src/App.jsx**.

 ## Applying CSS Classes